 Navigating TikTok Is Simpler Than Feature-Rich Instagram

 TikTok and Instagram are fairly easy to use.
-Both websites adopt minimalistic designs so you can find your way around quickly.
+Both platforms adopt minimalistic designs so you can find your way around quickly.
 However, navigating Instagram can be overwhelming due to its content creation and analytics tools that support various content types, unlike TikTok, which primarily focuses on video content.

 Creating and switching to a business account on TikTok is straightforward, requiring just a few taps in the app settings.
 On the other hand, setting up an Instagram business account may take longer due to the extra optional opt-in/out slides, although you can skip them.
 Additionally, creating a shop on TikTok requires creating a separate seller account, whereas you can use the same business account to set up a shop on Instagram.